Fast Ethernet: 100BASE-TX

 100BASE-TX is the predominant form of Fast Ethernet, and runs over two pairs of wire inside a Category 5 or above cable.
 Cable distance between nodes can be up to 100 m.
 One pair is used for each direction, providing full-duplex operation at 100 Mbit/s in each direction.

 Like 10BASE-T, the active pairs in a standard connection are terminated on pins 1, 2, 3 and 6.
 Since a typical Category 5 cable contains four pairs and the performance requirements of 100BASE-TX do not exceed the capabilities of even the worst-performing pair, one typical cable can carry two 100BASE-TX links with a simple wiring adaptor on each end.
 Cabling is conventionally wired to one of ANSI/TIA-568's termination standards, T568A or T568B.
 100BASE-TX uses pairs 2 and 3 (orange and green).

-The configuration of 100BASE-TX networks is very similar to 10BASE-T. When used to build a local area network, the devices on the network (computers, printers etc.) are typically connected to a hub or switch, creating a star network.
+The configuration of 100BASE-TX networks is very similar to 10BASE-T. When used to build a local area network, the devices on the network (computers, printers, etc.) are typically connected to a hub or switch, creating a star network.
 Alternatively, it is possible to connect two devices directly using a crossover cable.
 With today's equipment, crossover cables are generally not needed as most equipment supports auto-negotiation along with auto MDI-X to select and match speed, duplex and pairing.

 With 100BASE-TX hardware, the raw bits, presented 4 bits wide clocked at 25 MHz at the MII, go through 4B5B binary encoding to generate a series of 0 and 1 symbols clocked at a 125 MHz symbol rate.
 The 4B5B encoding provides DC equalization and spectrum shaping.
 Just as in the 100BASE-FX case, the bits are then transferred to the physical medium attachment layer using NRZI encoding.
 However, 100BASE-TX introduces an additional, medium-dependent sublayer, which employs MLT-3 as a final encoding of the data stream before transmission, resulting in a maximum fundamental frequency of 31.25 MHz.
 The procedure is borrowed from the ANSI X3.263 FDDI specifications, with minor changes.

 100BASE-T1

-In 100BASE-T1 the data is transmitted over a single copper pair, 3 bits per symbol, each transmitted as code pair using PAM3.
+In 100BASE-T1, the data is transmitted over a single copper pair, 3 bits per symbol, each transmitted as a code pair using PAM3.
 It supports full-duplex transmission.
 The twisted-pair cable is required to support 66 MHz, with a maximum length of 15 m.
 No specific connector is defined.
 The standard is intended for automotive applications or when Fast Ethernet is to be integrated into another application.
 It was developed as Open Alliance BroadR-Reach (OABR) before IEEE standardization.